Yash-Gavade/Mini-Project_-Bollywood-Movie-Recommendation/README.md

 Objective of the project:
 To provide a system supporting features for searching, Suggesting  resources for Bollywood Movies.

+####  Content-Based Filtering:

+Content-based filtering, also referred to as cognitive filtering, recommends items based on a comparison between the content of the items and a user profile.
+The content of each item is represented as a set of descriptors or terms, typically the words that occur in a document.
+The user profile is represented with the same terms and built up by analyzing the content of items which have been seen by the user.

+ #### Memory-Based Collaborative Filtering:

+Memorybased algorithms approach the collaborative filtering problem by using the entire database.
+Here we draw the similarity between User-User or Item-Item by finding out the distance between them.
+Distance is calculated by referring to some numeric value.
+For use case of movie recommendation, rating can be considered as a factor to calculate the distance.

 #### Requirements:
 1. Modules for :   Searching, Issuing, Returning and Buying resources
 2. Provide intuitive, user friendly, software which could be access using any handheld device.